lmitechnologies/LMI_AI_Solutions/anomaly_detectors/anomalib_lmi/README.md

 4. Test tensorRT engine using the histogram method for anomaly threshold selection
 5. Deploy tensorRT engine

-Limitations includes:
-1. The current model does not support native torch testing and deployment.
-Therefor, there is no easy way to perform the histogram testing for threshold selection.

 ## 1. Organize Data